Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 }
 ```

-The error message in the innererror may include the where the Kusto query has an error.
+The error message in `innererror` may include the where the Kusto query has an error.
 You may also refer to the [Kusto Query Language](https://docs.microsoft.com/azure/data-explorer/kusto/query) reference docs to learn more about querying logs using KQL.

 ### Troubleshooting empty log query results